Matt McCahearty

 Despite being larger than Macfarlanes, there were many striking similarities between the two firms.
 As at Macfarlanes, the firm I was seconded to teams up with leading independent firms around the world to work on international cases and deals.
 It also has a very similar ethos to Macfarlanes with a strong focus on quality, adding value and being trusted advisers to clients.
 Whilst there were some clear and other more nuanced differences, both the US and the UK operate the same common law system so legal principles and procedures were also similar.

 There were also a number of differences.
 The least expected of which was the language.
 To illustrate this, one of the first pieces of work I was asked to do was to write a series of articles on the UK Bribery Act and the US Foreign Corrupt Practices Act to send out to clients.
 This seemed straightforward and the partner was very complimentary about the articles.
 That was until he very politely pointed out that the articles would need to be translated.
 There followed one of the more unexpected experiences of my career to date - seeing my carefully crafted prose transposed into American English!
-Also being on the 25th floor of a skyscraper in midtown Manhattan was rather different than residing on the 3rd floor of our office in Norwich Street.
+Also being on the 25th floor of a skyscraper in midtown Manhattan was rather different than residing on the third floor of our office in London.

 Overall